Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 There is no reason to think of all the “what-ifs.”
 Instead, I will just focus my future efforts where I know the most benefit is.

-Hopefully, you can push through the feeling to quit, drive on with your goals, and stay motivated!
+Push through the feeling to quit, drive on with your goal to invest in apartment buildings, and stay motivated!

 As for me, I can’t wait to get involved with my next one!